 The Company currently makes its own part sourcing decisions for parts used in the provision of vehicle repair services.
-The Company's clients could, in the future, decide to source products directly or impose the use of certain parts suppliers on the Company.
+The Company's clients could, in the future, decide to source products directly, impose the use of certain parts suppliers on the Company or otherwise change the parts sourcing process.
 Such a decision could have an adverse effect on the Company's margin.